SathyaBhat/talks-slides/automated-failover-route53/slides/slides.md

 - Domain Name System - "phonebook of the internet"
   - _does anyone *remember* what phonebooks are?_
 - Maps host names to IP addresses for services to look up
-- DNS Servers and clients
+- DNS resolution involves clients, resolvers, and servers.

 </v-clicks>

 <!--

+* let's start -
 * Have you ever wondered what happens when you type in a website address?
-  * How does it get connected to the website?
+  * How do you get connected to the website?
+  * Leave a comment if you know

 * There's a nice github page that talks about this, and while I don't want to focus on the details, I want to point out about name resolution.
 Ie, how a domain name gets mapped to an IP address
 * That is done by DNS.
-talk about how DNS resolution works
+* DNS is called the "phonebook of the internet"
+* DNS resolution involves clients, resolvers, and servers.
+* I'll give a brief on steps involved in resolution, but first lets look at DNS servers, resolvers and what they mean

 1. gethostbyname
 -->